cb109/fritzbox-thermostat-triggers/README.md

 # fritzbox-thermostat-triggers

 This app allows to define and toggle triggers that
-- a) set a thermostat to a specified temperature at a specific date and time **once**, or:
+- a) set a thermostat to a temperature at a specific date and time **once**, or:
-- b) set a thermostat to a specified temperature at a specific time, **on each week day specified**
+- b) set a thermostat to a temperature at a specific time, **on each selected week day**

 ---